GoogleChrome/developer.chrome.com/site/en/docs/android/custom-tabs/index.md

 description: Learn when best to use Android Custom Tabs for opening an URL in your Android app.
 ---

-Custom Tabs are a feature in modern Android browsers that gives app developers a way to add a customized browser experience directly within their app.
+Custom Tabs are a feature in Android browsers that gives app developers a way to add a customized browser experience directly within their app.

 Loading web content has been a part of mobile apps since the early days of